 Who can be an Open Society Presidential Fellow?

-The Open Society Presidential Fellowship will be awarded to three (3) students graduating in 2018 from an accredited U.S. law, public policy, and business school.
+The Open Society Presidential Fellowship will be awarded to three (3) students graduating from an accredited U.S. law, public policy, and business school.
 Fellows are selected for their scholarship, leadership, and commitment to the fields of nonprofit management, human rights, good governance, and justice.

 Fellows will be chosen through a selection process facilitated by NYU School of Law, and the NYU Stern School of Business, and will be identified without regard to the applicant’s race, color, religion, gender, political beliefs, national origin, disability, age or sexual orientation.